someobserver/recurgence/math/02-field-index/index.md

 #### Reading the Dependency Graph: A Step-by-Step Guide

-The mathematical framework of Recurgent Field Theory organizes its interdependent causal loops and feedback mechanisms according to the following structural relationships:
+The mathematical framework of Recurgent Field Theory organizes its interdependent causal loops and feedback mechanisms according to structural relationships:

 1. **Primary Causal Loop** (Top Cycle):
 - The coherence field $C$ encodes the local semantic consistency at each point in the manifold.